-His practice covers a range of issues of concern to businesses, business owners and individuals, including corporate governance, breach of fiduciary duties, shareholder and limited liability disputes including cases of shareholder oppression, mergers and acquisitions, industrial, and commercial real estate acquisitions, zoning and real estate litigation, contested estates and guardianships, landlord tenant and boundary-line disputes, among others.
+His practice covers a range of issues of concern to businesses, business owners and individuals, including Mergers & Acquisitions, corporate governance, breach of fiduciary duties, shareholder and limited liability disputes including cases of shareholder oppression, mergers and acquisitions, industrial, and commercial real estate acquisitions, zoning, and real estate litigation, contested estates and guardianships, landlord tenant and boundary-line disputes, among others.

-Mr. Goldblatt's practice is tailored to the needs of entrepreneurs and their families, and focuses on the issues and challenges that businesses and their owners regularly face.
-He has extensive experience in the drafting of shareholder agreements, limited liability company operating agreements, succession plans, asset protection plans, wills, trusts, executive employment agreements, restrictive covenants, non-competition and non-disclosure, confidentiality and non-circumvention agreements, licensing agreements, independent contractor agreements, joint venture agreements and customer and vendor agreements as well as warranty disclaimers.
+Mr. Goldblatt's practice is tailored to the needs of entrepreneurs and their families and focuses on the issues and challenges businesses and their owners regularly face.
+He has extensive experience in acting as outside in house general counsel for his clientele.
+Examples of the type of work he performs for his clients include the drafting of shareholder agreements, limited liability company operating agreements, succession plans, asset protection plans, wills, trusts, executive employment agreements, restrictive covenants, non-competition and non-disclosure, confidentiality and non-circumvention agreements, licensing agreements, independent contractor agreements, joint venture agreements, master service agreements, privacy policies, web based terms and conditions and GDPR (European privacy policies) and customer and vendor agreements as well as warranty disclaimers.

-Mr. Goldblatt ongoingly represents clientele in the temporary employment, manufacturing, technology, engineering, software, real estate construction, real estate development, contracting, professional, professional artist and media property management, trucking, broker and advertising segments of the business community.
+Mr. Goldblatt ongoingly represents clientele in the temporary employment, manufacturing, technology, engineering, software as a service, real estate construction, real estate development, contracting, professional, professional artist and media property management, trucking, broker, and advertising segments of the business community.
 His clientele also includes financial services companies, insurance companies, professionals, bankers, condominium associations, not-for-profit corporate entities, trade associations and advertising cooperatives.

 Mr. Goldblatt's experience and post-graduate education in the law of taxation permit him to counsel start-ups as to the best alternative entity for tax and limited liability purposes and also allow him to optimize incentive and succession planning for executives and owners.
 He represents and counsels several closely held companies and has drafted hundreds of estate plans, wills, and revocable, irrevocable, special needs, and charitable trusts.